codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 codefresh runner info
 ```

+During installation you will also see which API token will be used by the runner (if you don't provide one by yourself).
+The token that is printed is used by the runner to talk to the Codefresh platform and it carries permissions that allows the runner to run pipelines.
+If you note down the token and it can later be used if the deployment is deleted to restore the runner's permissions without creating a new runner installation.

 ### Customizing the wizard installation

 You can customize the wizard installation by passing your own values in the `init` command.